Savoring Puglia – October 2019

 DAY 1: ARRIVAL IN TRULLI VALLEY (Welcome cocktail, D)

-Arrive Bari airport and meet your local tour manager; transfer to your fabulous Masseria in Fasano, a great area to discover Puglia living like a local.
-A “Masseria” is Puglia’s take on the hacienda in Spain or plantation in the Deep South.
-They are spread throughout the region and we’ve picked some of our favorites for your lodging this week.
-Check in and free time to relax.
-Cocktails in the garden, followed by some very special local food at your welcome dinner.
+Arrive Bari airport and meet your local tour manager; transfer to tranquil Cala Ponte Hotel by our favorite sea side Pugliese town, Polignano a Mare.
+This is a great place to discover Puglia living like a local, with the romantic natural port of San Vito very close by.
+Check in and free time to relax, perhaps spending an hour in the hotel’s spa.
+Cocktails by the dreamy illuminated pool, followed by some very special local food at your welcome dinner.
 Of course, quality local wines will be paired with the various dishes.

-Lodging for the next 3 nights: Masseria Chiancone or similar
+Lodging for the next 3 nights: Pool view rooms at Cala Ponte Hotel

 A rich breakfast will be served each morning this week.